Hay-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-Scripts that display current directory contents in long format, with user and group IDs displayed numerically, and hidden files
+Script that creates a directory named my_first_directory in the /tmp/ directory